-If the document implementing a decision on the enforcement of a claim cannot be issued but the party applying for enforcement projects a risk that the claim may not be enforced later, the court may secure the funds claimed or block certain objects at the request of that party in the form of a precautionary measure.
-The court may put a precautionary measure in place, among others, if the claim relies on a decision on the basis of which the document providing for enforcement could be issued but the decision has not yet become final or is not provisionally enforceable, or it is final but the time limit set for its enforcement has not yet expired.
-Precautionary measures may also be put in place in relation to claims sought at a domestic court via an application under the legislation applicable to matrimonial property or any other applications, with the origins, value and expiry of the claim proven by public instrument or private instrument with full probative force submitted at the same time.
+If the document implementing a decision on the enforcement of a claim cannot be issued but the party applying for enforcement demonstrates a plausible risk that the claim may not be satisfied later, the court may secure the funds claimed or block certain items of property at the request of that party in the form of a precautionary measure.
+The court may put a precautionary measure in place, for example, if the claim relies on a decision on the basis of which the enforcement document could be issued but the decision has not yet become final or is not provisionally enforceable, or it is final but the time limit set for its enforcement has not yet expired.
+Precautionary measures may also be put in place in relation to claims brought before a domestic court via an application under the legislation applicable to matrimonial property or the protection of patents, utility models, topographies of semiconductor products, plant varieties, trademarks, geographical indications and designs, or supplementary protection certificates, or the protection of copyright, or under Sections 4 and 6 of Act LVII of 1996 on the prohibition of unfair and restrictive market practices, in compliance with the criteria laid down in the applicable laws, or via any other applications, substantiating the origin, value and expiry of the claim by means of a public instrument or private instrument with full probative force submitted at the same time.

 3 Object and nature of such measures?